Christiaanvandertol/SCOPE/SCOPE_v1.70/docs/outfiles/gap.rst

       - fraction of sunlit leaves per layer
     * - **Po**
       - \-
       - fraction of observed leaves per layer
     * - **Pso**
       - \-
-      - fraction of observed and visible  per layer
+      - fraction of sunlit and (at the same time) observed per layer